 Shortly before Gembara’s death, the bank lent $80,000 to the 11th Ward Regular Democratic Organization that’s headed by Cook County Commissioner John Daley and Ald.
 Patrick Daley Thompson (11th), Daley’s nephew.
 The money was to repair and rehabilitate the political organization’s building at 3659 S. Halsted St., the alderman told the Sun-Times earlier this year.

 The bank had longstanding political connections in Bridgeport.
-Mahon, one of the board members, is a brother-in-law of Patrick Huels, the former 11th Ward alderman who resigned after taking a loan from Michael Tadin, a trucking kingpin who has made a fortune working for City Hall.
+Mahon, one of the board members, has a family connection to Patrick Huels, the former 11th Ward alderman who resigned after taking a loan from Michael Tadin, a trucking kingpin who has made a fortune working for City Hall.
 Mahon lives a block from John Daley in a three-story home built with loans from Washington Federal.

 Mahon started working at City Hall in 1989, running festivals for Mayor Richard M. Daley, according to his LinkedIn profile.
 As a high-ranking Streets and San official, Mahon has been part of a team that fulfilled Mayor Rahm Emanuel’s plan to create a grid-based system to collect residential garbage, ending the old ward-by-ward system that existed for generations.